310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 {% endbubble %}

 {% bubble Souma v3 %}
 Fufu, you should not utter such insincere statements such as that.
-Do not underestimate the power of the spoken word.
+There exists what we call the power of the spoken word.

 Nonetheless, though Morisawa-dono constantly needs to separate from his members, I am grateful that it allows him to take care of Kiryu-dono, as he continues to be in poor health.